 Marketing.
-To build client awareness and adoption of our solution, our lead generation activities consist of a mix of organic activities such as social, digital presence and search engine optimization, and paid for activations such as search engine marketing, internet advertising, digital marketing campaigns, trade shows, industry events, co-marketing with strategic partners, account-based marketing, client referrals and out-of-home campaigns.
-We have adapted to various COVID-19 restrictions by converting our user group meeting from in-person to virtual and switching from in-person to fully virtual or hybrid attendance at various trade shows.
-In 2022, we returned to an almost fully in-person mode for our annual CX Summit and saw attendance increase by approximately 30% from the last fully in-person event in 2019.
+To build client awareness and adoption of our solution, our lead generation activities consist of a mix of organic activities such as social, digital presence and search engine optimization, and paid for activations such as search engine marketing, internet advertising, digital marketing campaigns, content syndication, trade shows, industry events, co-marketing with strategic partners, account-based marketing, client referrals and other promotional campaigns.
 In addition, our industry analyst, press and media outreach programs, and web site marketing initiatives are designed to build brand awareness and preference for our solution.
-We offer online self-service demos to allow prospective clients to learn about the features and functionality of our cloud platform in more detail.
-We also offer proof of concept service packages, which include return-on-investment analyses conducted by third parties, to allow prospects to experience the quality and ease-of-use of our cloud solution and quantify the potential benefits of our deployment.
+We offer online self-service demos and instructional videos to help prospective clients learn about the features and functionality of our cloud platform.
+We also offer proof of concept service packages and trial opportunities, which include return-on-investment analyses conducted by third parties, to allow prospects to experience the quality and ease-of-use of our cloud solution and quantify the potential benefits of our deployment model.